av-mamzikov/break-reminder/README.md

      <string name="WindowTitle">Break Reminder</string>
      <string name="ReminderMessage">Take a break!

-Stand up, stretch, and rest your eyes from the screen.</string>
+Stand up, stretch, and rest your eyes from the screen.

+Yes - I'm taking a break
+No - Change schedule</string>
      <string name="CloseButtonText">Taking a break!</string>
    </resources>
    ```
-3. Translate the values to your target language
+3. Translate the values to your target language (including button descriptions)
 4. Make sure to save the file with UTF-8 encoding to ensure proper display of special characters

 ## License